Alfa Romeo’s first SUV, the Stelvio, is named after the highest mountain pass in Italy, so we’ve already got high hopes for this stunning looking car!

-You can see the Italian style including its smooth curves almost caressing the exterior of the Stelvio.
+The new Stelvio SUV is going to be in UK showrooms this September and we can tell you exactly what to expect.
+Sleek Italian style including smooth curves almost caressing the exterior.
 The rear of the car has a steeply raked hatch with spoiler to improve the aerodynamic performance.
 At the front, the air vents and shield shaped grille have the signature Alfa styling, giving it an aggressive yet prestigious look.

 The interior of the Stelvio SUV is clean and uncluttered with controls grouped on the steering wheel.
 The dashboard is sculpted from carbon fibre, wood and fabric.

-Featuring the Alfa Q4 all-wheel drive, the Stelvio delivers drive distribution in real time for great performance.
-It is also designed for fuel economy and efficiency.
-It features Torque vectoring technology for traction control alongside an integrated brake system that reduces the braking distance on all road surfaces.
+While the 178bhp 2.2-litre diesel makes use of a rear-wheel-drive set-up, the rest features the Alfa Q4 all-wheel drive layout.
+In this guise, the Stelvio delivers drive distribution in real time for great performance.
+It is also designed for fuel economy and efficiency and features torque vectoring technology for traction control alongside an integrated brake system that reduces the braking distance on all road surfaces.